Shōnen Onmyōji

-Shōnen Onmyōji (少年陰陽師) also known as The Teen Exorcist is a Japanese light novel series written by Mitsuru Yūki and illustrated by Sakura Asagi.
+(少年陰陽師, Shōnen Onmyōji) also known as The Teen Exorcist is a Japanese light novel series written by Mitsuru Yūki and illustrated by Sakura Asagi.
 The novel is serialized in Kadokawa Shoten's The Beans.
 The light novel has 56 volumes, including three short stories and a side story.
 A manga spin-off was serialized in Beans Ace.

 There is also a series of drama CDs, a PlayStation 2 game and a manga adaptation that was announced in 2005 and a musical as well.
 Moreover, it was announced in August 2006 in Newtype that the anime adaptation would be animated by Studio Deen and the character design was to be done by Shinobu Tagashira.
 It began its broadcast on October 3, 2006.

 The anime premiered on Animax Asia under the title Shōnen Onmyoji: The Young Spirit Master.
 It was aired across its respective networks worldwide, including Hong Kong, Taiwan, and Vietnam, with translations and dubbed versions for English language networks in Southeast Asia, South Asia, and other regions.

 The anime was licensed for North American distribution by Geneon Entertainment.
 However, only three volumes of the series have been released, and have yet to receive a full release due to Geneon's departure from the American market.
 On July 3, 2008, Funimation announced that it had struck a deal with Geneon to distribute and release several of their licenses, including Shōnen Onmyōji.